-Girls today face an astounding degree of pressure to grow up fast, to be “perfect” in every way, and to be all things to all people.
-They yearn to connect, but sometimes this yearning turns into negative, even destructive patterns such as passive aggressiveness, gossip, or excessive stress and anxiety.
-It’s heart-breaking to watch even the most confident little girls disconnect and lose their spark—and their way—when they hit the 9–14 years.
+Girls today face an astounding degree of pressure to grow up fast.
+They yearn to connect, but sometimes this yearning turns into negative, even destructive behavioral patterns such as gossiping, being passive aggressive or mean, becoming screen-addicted, or disengaging from school.
+It’s heartbreaking to watch even the most confident little girls disconnect and lose their sparkl... keep reading

 Michelle Stewart always knew in her heart that her eating disorder would kill her.
 What she didn’t expect in its early stages was that she would continue to function – albeit far from optimally – for decades before succumbing to its deadly effects.
 A conscientious and ambitious woman driven by a desire to make a positive difference in the world, Michelle went on to build a successful career first in journalism and then in communications for the British Columbia Ministry of Health.
 Michelle devoted her working life to raising awareness of healthcare issues, all the while hiding her ow... keep reading

 Raised in a three-room shack with no running water in rural Manitoba, Rosemarie Francis was under pressure from her alcoholic, abusive father to aim for a job at the local chicken-packing plant.
 Instead, she put herself through college at night, bought her first house at 18, earned her CPA designation at 21, and rose through the corporate ranks to create a life of magnificent wealth and accomplishment.

 In The Better Life Book, Francis shares the secrets behind her remarkable achievements.
 Whatever your goals, Francis argues tha... keep reading